 - God’s Word (John 17:17-18).

 - Prayer (Matthew 6:13, Matthew 26:41).

-God does desire to go above and beyond our daily needs.
+God does, however, desire to go above and beyond just our daily needs.
 Notice, it is in proportion to “His riches in glory” (Philippians 4:19).
 “God is able to (and will) make all grace abound toward you; that you, always having all sufficiency in all things, may abound to every good work” (2 Corinthians 9:8).
-“It is He who is gives you power to make wealth” (Deuteronomy 8:18).
+“It is He who gives you power to get wealth” (Deuteronomy 8:18).
 “The wealth of the sinner is laid up for the just” (Proverbs 13:22).